jessrenteria/cliffhangar/README.md

 # CliffHangar

+An Elm frontend for checking the current Hangar 18 occupancy info with a clean UI.

-A Python 3 web scraper for ingesting Hangar 18 Climbing Gym occupancy data into Google Sheets for historical analysis.
+Also a Python 3 web scraper for ingesting occupancy data into Google Sheets for historical analysis.